HoudiniGraphql/houdini/README.md

 ## 🚀&nbsp;&nbsp;Fetching Data

-Grabbing data from your API is done simply with the `query` function:
+Grabbing data from your API is done with the `query` function:

 ```svelte
 <script lang="ts">